Welcome to today's edition of the Rush 24-7 podcast.

 It was released yesterday.

-Only 32% of voters think that their children will be better off than they are now.
+Only 32% of voters think that their children would be better off than they are now.

-Um, you know, I can understand how some people might think that uh your children's future will not be as bright as uh as your life as it is today.
+Frankly, with immigration, illegal immigration running amok, you know, I can understand how some people might think that your children's future will not be as bright as your life as it is today.

-People hold such a cynical view of how things are run in Washington that they're gonna have to try double hard.
+People hold such a cynical view of how things are run in Washington that they're going to have to try double hard.

 What is so surprising at people being cynical about what's happening in Washington, particularly after the immigration debate?